Birding in Extremadura

 There are many ornithological routes already established in Extremadura, but here I will try to present the best places for watching birds in Extremadura, according to their classification.
 Do you want to try to see the great eagles?
 Are you more interested in steppe birds?
 Or would you like to observe waterfowl birds in lagoons and wetlands?

-Whatever your preference, in this section you will find interesting information about where to observe different groups of birds.
-Of course this is not an exact science and it is impossible to guarantee that you will see the imperial eagle, bittern, little bittern, little bustard… or other endangered birds.
+Whatever your preference, in this section you will find interesting information about where to go birding in Extremadura.
+Of course this is not an exact science and it is very difficult to guarantee that you will see the imperial eagle, bittern, little bittern, little bustard… or other endangered species such as the Iberian lynx..
 However, I can assure you that if you take your time and know how to stop and look, you will see a number of species that are rare in other regions.

 Bird of prey sighting areas